Signal & Form

 The pace of AI advancement shows no signs of slowing.
 For Canadian businesses, several trends are worth watching.

-Industry-specific AI solutions are emerging that are tailored to the unique needs of sectors like Canadian real estate, healthcare, agriculture, and natural resources.
-These solutions incorporate local regulations, market dynamics, and industry-specific workflows.
+Industry-specific AI solutions are emerging that are tailored to the unique needs of sectors like Canadian real estate (where MLS data integration matters), healthcare (where provincial health system compliance is required), agriculture (where Canadian climate and crop patterns drive decisions), and natural resources (where regulatory requirements are province-specific).
+These solutions incorporate local regulations, market dynamics, and industry-specific workflows that generic AI tools miss.

 The integration of AI into everyday business software means you will not always need to adopt new tools.
-The software you already use, from accounting platforms to CRM systems to project management tools, is adding AI capabilities that enhance what you are already doing.
+The software you already use, from Xero and QuickBooks to Salesforce and HubSpot to Asana and Monday.com, is adding AI capabilities that enhance what you are already doing.
+Over the next 12 to 24 months, expect AI-powered features to become standard in virtually every business software category.